Safe-Security/signal/developer-guide.md

 # Overview
 The document contains steps to develop a SAFE connector.
-SAFE is an enterprise-class, unified, and real-time Cyber Risk Quantification and Management (CRQM) platform.
-To learn more about SAFE see [https://docs.safe.security](https://docs.safe.security)

 # SAFE Connector
 SAFE has the ability to ingest security signals from various sources to perform it analysis.
 These signals can be CA (Configuration Assessment), VA (Vulnerability Assessment), EDR (Endpoint Detection and Response), etc coming from various tools.